PrateekSaklani/Cloudformation-Templates/ECS/README.md

 To deploy and run container in Fargate you require Cluster, Taskdefinition and Service.

-Here are the Cloud Formation templates for register Taskdifinition and create Service for the container.
+Here are the Cloud Formation templates to register the Taskdifinition and create Service for the container.